People looking to make lifestyle changes might consider the effects of working out without eating healthy.1

 If someone was already gaining a steady amount of weight before working out, it is possible that exercise will only slow weight gain instead of causing weight loss.
 There are 3500 calories in a pound, so if someone is gaining a pound a month, they would have to workout out enough to burn at least 980 calories per week to drop weight.

-Some may think they have mastered how to maintain weight without counting calories or having to choose healthy foods, but the more likely scenario when not eating well while exercising is that they will gain weight.
+Some may think they have mastered ways to maintain weight without counting calories or having to choose healthy foods, but the more likely scenario when not eating well while exercising is that they will gain weight.
 A workout will prompt hunger due to burning calories which will then be replaced with unhealthy food that will cause a calorie surplus which ends in weight gain.
 As mentioned earlier, burning calories takes significantly more time than eating them, so it is easy to negate any progress using this method.

 Your Workout Results Will Be Subpar From Eating Whatever (Harder to Tone or Build Muscle)